-Bainbridge Island Sea Level Rise Visualization
+Bainbridge Ferry Overhead Walkway Sea Level Rise Visualization

-Sea level rise is - on a human timescale- fairly slow, and while some places, like low-lying coastal areas, are already seeing dramatic impacts, it can also feel a bit like the adage of the frog in the pot of slowly heating water- you don't know how much trouble you are in until you get there, and if you wait that long, you may be too late to do much about it.
+Sea level rise is—on a human timescale—fairly slow, and while some places, like low-lying coastal areas, are already seeing dramatic impacts, it can also feel a bit like the adage of the frog in the pot of slowly heating water—you don't know how much trouble you are in until you get there, and if you wait that long, you may be too late to do much about it.
 How do we make it easier to visualize what sea level rise means for our Island community?
 EcoAdapt is working on approaches that make it easier to visualize and grasp what sea level rise might look like for us.

 Sea Level Rise Visualization at the Ferry Terminal

-You can also read more about this project in this article by the Bainbridge Review.
+Close-up of the current sea level panelYou can also read more about this project in this article by the Bainbridge Review.

 We are grateful to the Washington State Ferries Office of Sustainability for their enthusiastic support and collaboration, to the Bainbridge Community Foundation for support of this work and to Sustainable Bainbridge for funding the installation of this sign.